 What do the experts say?

-We asked Cathie Crampton, Head of Property Management at Harcourts International, “What are some of the most important clauses to get right when preparing a tenancy agreement?”
+We asked Cathie Crampton, Director of Property Management at Place HQ, “What are some of the most important clauses to get right when preparing a tenancy agreement?”

 She mentioned these extra points to consider as you prepare tenancy agreements: